Linear Model and Extensions: Examples of correlated data

 \subsection{Clustered data: a public health intervention}

 Poor sanitation leads to morbidity and mortality in developing countries.
 In 2012, \citet{guiteras2015encouraging} conducted a cluster-randomized experiment in rural Bangladesh to evaluate the effectiveness of different policies on the use of hygienic latrines.
-To illustrate our theory, we use a subset of their original data and exclude the households not eligible for subsidies or with missing outcomes, resulting in 10125 households in total.
+To illustrate the theory and method of GEE, I use a subset of their original data and exclude the households not eligible for subsidies or with missing outcomes, resulting in 10125 households in total.
 The median, mean, and maximum of village size are 83, 119, and 500, respectively.

-We choose the outcome $y_{it}$ as the binary indicator for whether the household $(i,t)$ had access to a hygienic latrine or not, measured in June 2013, and covariate $x_{it}$ as the baseline access rate to hygienic latrines in the community that household $(i,t)$ belonged to, measured in January 2012 before the experiment.
+I choose the outcome $y_{it}$ as the binary indicator for whether the household $(i,t)$ had access to a hygienic latrine or not, measured in June 2013, and covariate $x_{it}$ as the baseline access rate to hygienic latrines in the community that household $(i,t)$ belonged to, measured in January 2012 before the experiment.

 The useful variables below are \ri{z}, \ri{x}, \ri{y}, and \ri{vid}, which denote the binary treatment indicator, covariate $x_{it}$, the outcome, and the village id \ri{vid},